SAP-docs/btp-process-orchestration-migration-guide/docs/70-interface-migration/pipeline-steps-f8e69f4.md

 `${header.SAP_Sender}~${header.SAP_SenderInterface}`

 The generic receiver determination integration flow reads the messages from the second JMS queue using a JMS sender adapter.
 By default, the XSLT mapping containing the content-based routing xpath conditions is read from the Partner Directory and then executed.
 The special case in which you can reuse an existing extended receiver determination mapping is described in [Reuse Extended Receiver Determination](special-cases-1606af9.md#loio1606af9b55bf4391bea01d2f7ee112af__section_kjy_1jf_j1c).
-As mentioned previously, by using an XSLT mapping for the receiver determination instead of explicit multicasts and routers, the integration flow model can be kept concise and easy to read.
+As mentioned previously, by using a XSLT mapping for the receiver determination instead of explicit multicasts and routers, the integration flow model can be kept concise and easy to read.

 Before the XSLT mapping is run, the incoming message body is stored in an exchange property because the execution of the mapping overwrites the body.

-The following example shows what an XSLT mapping to execute the content-based routing condition to determine the receivers can look like:
+The following example shows what a XSLT mapping to execute the content-based routing condition to determine the receivers can look like:

 ```
 <?xml version="1.0" encoding="UTF-8"?>